oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Peer-to-Peer Access and Queries
 -------------------------------

-Peer to Peer API's provide capabilities to marshall data across Host to Device, Device to Host and Device to Device.
+Peer to Peer API's provide capabilities to marshal data across Host to Device, Device to Host and Device to Device.
 The data marshalling API can be scheduled as asynchronous operations or can be synchronized with kernel execution through command queues.
 Data coherency is maintained by the driver without any explicit involvement from the application.

-Devices may be linked together within a node by a scale-up fabric and depending on the configuration, the fabric can support atomics, compute kernel remote access, and data copies.
+Cards may be linked together within a node by a scale-up fabric and depending on the configuration, the fabric can support remote access, atomics, and data copies.

 The following Peer-to-Peer functionalities are provided through the API:

-- Check for existence of peer-to-peer fabric between two devices.
+- Check for existence of interconnection between two devices/subdevices: ${x}DeviceCanAccessPeer

-       + ${x}DeviceCanAccessPeer
+       The following rules apply to ${x}DeviceCanAccessPeer queries

+       + A device/subdevice with itself - benign - return true

-- Query remote memory access and atomic capabilities for peer-to-peer
+- Query remote memory access and atomic capabilities for peer-to-peer: ${x}DeviceGetP2PProperties

-       + ${x}DeviceGetP2PProperties

-- Copy data between devices over peer-to-peer fabric.
+- Copy data between devices over peer-to-peer fabric: ${x}CommandListAppendMemoryCopy

-       + ${x}CommandListAppendMemoryCopy

 .. |Device| image:: ../images/core_device.png?raw=true
 .. |Queue| image:: ../images/core_queue.png?raw=true